-- Talk about past events using the imparfait and the passé composé - Give orders or suggestions using the impératif - Rephrase sentences or answer questions using les pronoms personnels COI et COD - Describe their home and each room in the house - Identify clothing, colours, countries, and body parts - Compare objects, people or situations - Talk about a past / future trip - Talk about house chores, food, stores, meals, personal hygiene, and health
+- Talk about past events using the imparfait and the passé composé - Give orders or suggestions using the impératif - Rephrase sentences or answer questions using les pronoms personnels COI et COD - Describe their home and each room in the house - Identify clothing, colours, countries, and body parts - Compare objects, people or situations - Talk about a past / future trip - Talk about house chores, stores, travels and leisure OUTCOMES Outcomes in language courses are usually measured in terms of five basic skills: Listening: you will be able to ... - understand audio and video material, which accompanies the textbook as well as simple conversations. - understand a variety of communicative situations presented in elementary but authentic French.

-OUTCOMES

-Outcomes in language courses are usually measured in terms of five basic skills:

-Listening: you will be able to ...

-- understand audio and video material which accompanies the textbook as well as simple conversations.

-- understand a variety of communicative situations presented in elementary but authentic French.

 Speaking: you will be able to ...

-- ask and answer simple questions using basic vocabulary concerning immediate surroundings.

-- talk about past and future events, compare people or situations, talk about familiar situations such as your home, house chores, stores, meals and health.

-- pronounce sounds of French correctly, as well as recognize and imitate essential intonation and rhythmic patterns of the language.
+- ask and answer simple questions using basic vocabulary concerning immediate surroundings. - talk about past and future events, compare people or situations, talk about familiar situations such as your home, house chores, stores, meals and health. - pronounce sounds of French correctly, as well as recognize and imitate essential intonation and rhythmic patterns of the language.
 Reading: you will be able to ...

-- read authentic French texts (up to 300 words in length) containing vocabulary studied in class as well as a number of cognates

-- understand the main ideas in simple authentic material (brochures, advertisement)

-- apply some reading strategies (identifying cognates, scanning, dealing with unfamiliar words, predicting, activating background knowledge).
+- read authentic French texts (up to 300 words in length) containing vocabulary studied in class as well as a number of cognates - understand the main ideas in simple authentic material (brochures, advertisement) - apply some reading strategies (identifying cognates, scanning, dealing with unfamiliar words, predicting, and activating background knowledge).
 Writing: you will be able to ...

-- write simple texts (up to 250 words in length) and give information about yourself, your relatives and your friends, and to narrate events grounded in personal experience.

-- Write short compositions accurately using vocabulary, grammatical forms and structures introduced in the course, using the present tense, the imperfect, the imperative, the passé composé and the future.
+write simple texts (up to 250 words in length) and give information about yourself, your relatives and your friends, and to narrate events grounded in personal experience.
+Write short compositions accurately using vocabulary, grammatical forms and structures introduced in the course, using the present tense, the imperfect, the imperative, the passé composé and the future.
 Culture: you will be able to ...

-differentiate between some sociolinguistic and pragmatic aspects of the language in particular the use of polite/familiar forms and basic formal/informal spoken and written speech patterns appreciate the similarities and the differences between Francophone cultures and your own culture, in terms of

-- appreciate the similarities and the differences between Francophone cultures and your own culture, in terms of behaviour, attitudes and values in contexts such as the family, university studies, work, leisure and food.
+- differentiate between some sociolinguistic and pragmatic aspects of the language in particular the use of polite/familiar forms and basic formal/informal spoken and written speech patterns - appreciate the similarities and the differences between Francophone cultures and your own culture, in terms of behaviour, attitudes and values in contexts such as the family, university studies, work, leisure and food.
+Prerequisites French 20, French 209 or consent of the Department.